PayEx/PayEx.Checkout.Documentation/docs/address.md

 ##4.2.2 Resource URI
-Resource:  `/payments/{paymentId}/address/`, Where `paymentId` is the token recieved from the paymentsession through checkout.js.
+Resource:  `/payments/{paymentId}/address/`, Where `paymentId` is the paymant-id recieved from the payment session through checkout.min.js.
 This resource requires authentication, authorizing the owner of the payment. see [Authentication](authentication/#back-end-authentication)

 ##4.2.2.1 Supported HTTP Verbs